-As standard - Inclusive hot drinks and cake at the finish in our heated marquee and of course a finishers medal.
+As standard - Inclusive hot drinks and cake at the finish and of course a finishers medal.

 Night running off-road is an exciting experience and one not to be missed.
 These Night Race events will: